Portrait & Travel PhotographySubscribe Now

 Wormsloe at 24mm

 Here’s a shot straight out of the camera.
 This is the Oak Avenue of Wormsloe Plantation in Savannah, GA shot at 24mm.
-Look at the spacing between the trees on either side of the road, and also look at the open space in the branches above.
+Look at the spacing between the trees on either side of the road and the open space in the branches above.

 Now let’s take a look at the difference in the scene at 200mm.

 Quite a dramatic change, isn’t it?
-Now look at the same spacing between the trees and the branches above.
-All of those empty spaces and sparseness are gone.
+Look at the same spacing between the trees and the branches above.
+All of those empty spaces are gone.
 That’s what compression does for you.
-Although the 200mm shot was taken in a different direction on the road, the spacing between the trees is uniform along the way.
+It tightens up the distance between the foreground, middle and background.

 Here’s a look at the final image.